 Here one may reasonably ask why we are in the business of “estimating” probabilities at all.
 That’s inherently subjective and unscientific.
 Can’t we just let the data do the talking?
 As we make more and more observations, we’ll get increasingly accurate probabilities.
 Statistical methods can tell us how close to the true values they are.
 Everyone learned this in high school science class.

-This line of thinking is disastrously wrong, as the next section explains.
+This line of thinking is disastrously wrong, as the next chapter explains.
 Let’s do a thought-experiment first, to get the intuition.

 Suppose you are an astronomer in charge of a telescope with an extra-fancy spectrometer.
 You arrive at work one evening, and read an email from a colleague on a different continent: “We’ve just seen something really odd in lunar crater X9-PDQ-17b.
 Some kind of explosion; can’t make any sense of it.
 Could you check it out with your spectrometer asap?”
 So you look up the coordinates of X9-PDQ-17b—which turns out to be dinky, only a few dozen meters across—and you tell the telescope to look there.